fordreamever/EE800StyleConversion/README.md

 1.You may compile matconvnet first by running gpu_compile.m  (you need to change some setting in it)

-For more compile information, you can learn it from www.vlfeat.org/matconvnet/install/#compiling

 2.Use test_vgg19.m to have fun~